A Unified Framework for Lifted Training and Inversion Approaches: A unified framework

 \subsection{Proximal Denoising Networks}

 In the last decade, a new category of neural networks has appeared, whose architectures are inspired by optimisation algorithms.
 These networks are often referred to as \textit{unfolded networks}, \textit{unrolled methods} or \textit{proximal networks} \cite{gregor2010learning, adler2017solving, adler2018learned, jiu2021deep, monga2021algorithm, le2022faster, le2023pnn, mardani2018neural, wang2025unrolling}.
 They are designed by unrolling a fixed number of iterations of an optimisation algorithm built to solve problems of the form of~\eqref{eq:variational_reg}.
-They have shown to be competitive compared to traditional networks for performing certain imaging tasks (e.g., image restoration, image denoising, edge detection, etc.), while relying on architectures with fewer parameters.
+They have shown to reconstruct images with similar quality compared to traditional networks for performing certain imaging tasks (e.g., image restoration, image denoising, edge detection, etc.), while relying on architectures with fewer parameters.

 Since these networks are reminiscent of optimisation algorithms, a large variety of architectures can be derived.
 In this section, we focus on two specific architectures that are based on the philosophy of solving least-squares problems with $\ell_1$ regularisation.
 In particular, the networks provided below are obtained by developing proximal algorithms for solving an inverse problem (see, e.g.,~\cite{combettes2011proximal} for an introduction on proximal methods).
 In particular, we assume that we have some measurements $\obs \in \RR^M$ obtained as an observation of an unknown signal through a measurement operator $\Meas\colon \RR^N \to \RR^M$, then the objective is to find an estimate of the original signal.